giovanni-norbedo/giovanni-norbedo/README.md

   I'm Giovanni Norbedo and I live in Trieste, Italy.

   I am a student at the Liceo Scientifico Guglielmo Oberdan in Trieste.
-  I will be studying Informatics at the University of Trieste next year.
+  I will be studying Informatics at the University of Venice next year.

   Technology has always been a passion of mine, and I've been programming since I was ten years old.
   I have developed several web and mobile applications.